List of United States cities by population

+Ranking of cities in the U.S.

 This is a list of the most populous municipal corporations of the United States.
 As defined by the United States Census Bureau, an incorporated place includes cities, towns, villages, boroughs, and municipalities.
 (Note: Towns in New England, while incorporated on a level similar to cities in other states, are considered minor civil divisions by the Census Bureau and are not included in its list of incorporated places.
 A detailed discussion on this subject can be found at New England town.)
 A few exceptional census-designated places (CDPs) are also included in the Census Bureau's listing of incorporated places.
 (Note: The State of Hawaiʻi has no incorporated municipalities other than the City and County of Honolulu, which comprises the entire Island of Oʻahu.
 In accordance with Hawaiian law, the United States Census Bureau defines the state's cities and towns as Census Designated Places (CDPs).
 The Census Bureau defines the Urban Honolulu CDP as the portion of the City and County of Honolulu that is coextensive with the Judicial District of Honolulu.
 The Urban Honolulu CDP is what is generally thought of as the "city" of Honolulu, and its population is used here and in other population comparisons.
 The Urban Honolulu CDP is currently the most populous Census Designated Place in the United States.
 The Honolulu, HI Metropolitan Statistical Area comprises the entire City and County of Honolulu.)
 Consolidated city-counties represent a distinct type of government that includes the entire population of a county, or county equivalent.
 Some consolidated city-counties, however, include multiple incorporated places.
 This list presents only the portion of such consolidated city-counties that are not a part of another incorporated place.

 This list refers only to the population of individual municipalities within their defined limits; the populations of other municipalities considered suburbs of a central city are listed separately, and unincorporated areas within urban agglomerations are not included.
 Therefore, a different ranking is evident when considering U.S. urban areas or metropolitan areas.

-50 states and Washington, D.C.
+50 states and the District of Columbia

-This table lists the 346 incorporated places in the United States, excluding the U.S. territories, with a population of at least 100,000 as of July 1, 2024, as estimated by the U.S. Census Bureau.
+This table lists the 348 incorporated places in the United States, excluding the U.S. territories, with a population of at least 100,000 as of July 1, 2025, as estimated by the U.S. Census Bureau.
 Five states have no cities with populations exceeding 100,000: Delaware, Maine, Vermont, West Virginia, and Wyoming.